aarsakian/MFTExtractor/README.md

 MFTExtractor
 ============

-Parser of MFT in go
+A Parser of Master File Table written  in go.